-The objective for post-registration training is to support pharmacists in the early stages of their careers through a structured work-based approach, one which embeds knowledge, skills, abilities, values, attitudes and beliefs in their day-to-day practice.
-This in turn will lead to practitioners with the necessary skills to take on extended clinical roles, to work flexibly across sectors and in collaboration with other healthcare professionals.
-It will also be a sound base from which pharmacists can extend their skills and develop their careers into advanced and consultant level practice, including research.
+The objective for post-registration training is to support pharmacists in the early stages of their careers through a flexible, work-based approach, one which embeds knowledge, skills, abilities, values, attitudes and beliefs in their day-to-day practice.
+This in turn will lead to practitioners with the necessary skills to take on extended clinical roles, to work flexibly across sectors, and in collaboration with other healthcare professionals.

-The post-registration journey is also intended to help pharmacists make the transition to more independent learning and is a stepping-stone towards enhanced and advanced practice.
+The post-registration pathway is intended to help pharmacists make the transition to more independent learning and is a base from which pharmacists can extend their skills and develop their careers towards independent prescribing, advanced and consultant level practice.

-Our current programme for post-registration pharmacists is the national Newly Qualified Pharmacist Pathway.
+Our current training offer for post-registration pharmacists is the national Newly Qualified Pharmacist Pathway.